Q&A on Whaling

 - Q2.What measures are taken by the Government of Japan against the Sea Shepherd's sabotage?

 - Japan has made repeated requests to the flag states of Sea Shepherd vessels and port states at which these vessels have called, to take effective measures in order to prevent recurrence of violent sabotage.
+The research organizations have pursued a lawsuit in the United States which is currently on-going.

 - Q3.How do other countries view the attempts at sabotage made by Sea Shepherd?